Commissioner of Baseball: Ford Frick (1951–1965)

-In 1951, National League President Ford Frick succeeded Happy Chandler as commissioner of baseball.
+In 1951, National League president Ford Frick succeeded Happy Chandler as commissioner of baseball.
 Frick's critics accused him of favoring the National League in his rulings, such as how the 1960s expansion teams would be stocked.

-Frick's most highly criticized statement as commissioner was made in 1961 when several players were on a pace to break Babe Ruth's single-season home run record.
+Frick's most well-known statement as commissioner was made in 1961 when several players were on a pace to break Babe Ruth's single-season home run record.
 In a press conference, Frick stated that the single-season home run record should be separated into multiple lists, based on the length of a season.
+(Frick has at times been credited with the saying that there should be an asterisk to differentiate between the two records, but this was actually first suggested by New York Daily News writer Dick Young).
 However, as MLB did not publish an official record book at the time, Frick had no control over how publishers presented MLB records, and within a few years after Roger Maris broke Ruth's record, all record books gave Maris sole credit as the single-season home run record holder.

 Later, it was revealed that Frick had served as a ghostwriter for Ruth earlier in his career.

-Frick successfully prevented the Continental League, a proposed third major league, from ever playing, and introduced major league baseball to several markets in which the proposed league planned to play through expansion and relocation.
+Although Frick did not initially express strong opposition to the establishment of the Continental League, a proposed third major league, he quietly encouraged the established Major League owners to offer franchises to several markets in which the proposed league planned to play through expansion and relocation.
+In doing so, he successfully caused the Continental League to fold without ever playing a game.